Page of my main project. A wiki page explaining in detail how to use the source code of JPARSEC is located here.

 (*) Library was modified to add additional features, source code is included in the .jar file.

-Current version of JPARSEC is 1.96, released on April 17, 2013.
-It is a bug fix release that solves some issues when rendering the sky, solar/lunar eclipse maps, and brings back pyGildas extension feature.
+Current version of JPARSEC is 1.113, released on April 1, 2017.
+This release contains only minor fixes, a bug fix in the position of subscripts and superscripts when using TextLabel class, and some improvements in sky rendering (night mode, new textures for 60 objects, and trajectories with custom labels).
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.

 I was recently asked about the use of a GPL licensed software, like the JPARSEC library, in a commercial product.
 Here is my answer.